 A late lodgement fee is automatically charged if you fail to lodge a royalty return by the due date.
 The fee applies even if no royalty was charged.

 In certain circumstances, we can reduce or cancel some or all of the late fee.
 Read the royalty ruling on remission of the late lodgement fee (ROY004) for more information.

-A royalty penalty is charged when we reassess your royalty liability (and find it understated) or a royalty return has not been lodged.
+A royalty penalty is charged when we reassess your royalty liability (and find it understated) or a return has not been lodged.

-The royalty penalty is 75% of the understated royalty, or of the liability assessed on a default assessment.
+The penalty is 75% of the understated royalty, or of the liability assessed on a default assessment.

-In certain circumstances we can reduce or cancel some or all of the royalty penalty.
+In certain circumstances we can reduce or cancel some or all of the penalty.
 Read the royalty ruling on remission of royalty penalty (ROY003) for more information.

 The royalty penalty is different to the civil penalty that is applied to certain incorrectly calculated monthly payments.

 If you do not pay royalty by the due date, unpaid royalty interest will accrue daily until the royalty, related penalties and fees, and accumulated interest are paid in full.